RADM Jack N. Darby Award

 Established in 1986, the Rear Admiral Jack N. Darby Award for Inspirational Leadership and Excellence of Command recognizes a submarine officer who has displayed exceptional leadership in command.

-for exceptionally meritorious service as Commanding Officer on USS DELAWARE (SSN 791).
+for outstanding performance as Commanding Officer on USS PENNSYLVANIA (SSBN 735) (GOLD)

-Commander Low is most deserving of recognition by the Naval Submarine League to receive the Rear Admiral Jack N. Darby Award for Inspirational Leadership and Excellence of Command.
+Commander Kelvington is most deserving of recognition by the Naval Submarine League to receive the Rear Admiral Jack N. Darby Award for Inspirational Leadership and Excellence of Command.

 2023